sbender9/signalk-push-server/README.md

 In WilhelmSK, connect to your boat and go to the Notificaion settings.
 Check the "Enable Notifications" box.
 (You must be currently connected to your boat for this to work).
 This currently requires the WilhelmSK Beta (1.1.0 build 9)

-You can also get NMEA 2000 Raymarine autopilot control and Raymarine/Seatalk Alarms with signalk-node-server by copying the code in ./canboat and ./signalk-server-node into those projects.
-Make sure you have their latest code from git hub.
+You can also get NMEA 2000 Raymarine autopilot control and Raymarine/Seatalk Alarms with signalk-node-server by copying the code in  ./signalk-server-node into those projects.
+Make sure you have the latest code from git hub for canboat and signalk-node-server.

 Your signalk-node-server/bin/actisense-serial-n2kd should look something like: